astronomer/docs/learn/airflow-isolated-environments.md

 | Run branching code in an existing virtual environment | | | | | | :white_check_mark: | |
 | Run branching code in a new virtual environment | | | | | | | :white_check_mark: |

-Using a pre-existing virtual environment is faster and recommended if you need to reuse your virtual environment across multiple tasks.
+Using a pre-existing virtual environment is faster and recommended if your virtual environment can be used by multiple tasks.
 Creating a new virtual environment at runtime is slower but can be useful if you need to install different packages for each run of your task.
 The new environment can be cached by providing a `venv_cache_path`.

-The IsolatedOperator, `@task.kubernetes` decorator or KubernetesPodOperator all you to have full control over the environment and resources used but they require you need to have access to a Kubernetes cluster.
-Running a task in a Python virtual environment is easier to set up since it does not require a Kubernetes cluster, but does not provide the same level of control over the environment and resources used and depending on your use case you might need to create a Python binary.
+Another consideration when choosing an operator is the infrastructure you have available.
+Operators that run tasks in Kubernetes pods allow you to have full control over the environment and resources used, but they require a Kubernetes cluster.
+Operators that run tasks in Python virtual environments are easier to set up, but do not provide the same level of control over the environment and resources used.

 | Requirements | [IO](https://github.com/astronomer/apache-airflow-providers-isolation) | [`@task.kubernetes`](#kubernetes-pod-operator) | [KPO](#kubernetes-pod-operator) | [EPO](#external-python-operator) | [PVO](#virtualenv-operator) | [BEPO](#virtual-branching-operators) | [BPVO](#virtual-branching-operators) |
 |----------|----------|----------|----------|----------|----------|----------|----------|